Two-Player Zero-Sum Hybrid Games: Hamilton–Jacobi–Bellman-Isaacs Equations for Two-player Zero-sum Hybrid Games

-\pno{ \begin{remark}{Existence of a value function} Theorem~\ref{thHJBszih} does not explicitly rely on regularity conditions over the stage costs, \pn{flow and jump} maps, convexity of $\J$, or compactness of the set of inputs \pn{$\mathcal{U}_\HS^X$}.
-Sufficient conditions to guarantee the existence of a solution to Problem~$(\diamond)$ are not \pn{currently} available in the literature.
-One could expect that, as in any converse results, in this case, guaranteeing the existence of a value function satisfying \eqref{HJBzsih} and \eqref{Bellmanzsih} would require the data of the system and the game to satisfy \pn{certain} regularity properties. \pn{In the context of} optimal control rather than of games, the results in \cite{GOEBEL2019153} require such regularity to guarantee existence. \end{remark}}
+\pno{ \begin{remark}{Existence of a value function} Theorem~\ref{thHJBszih} does not explicitly rely on regularity conditions over the stage costs, {flow and jump} maps, convexity of $\J$, or compactness of the set of inputs \pn{$\mathcal{U}_\HS^X$}.
+Sufficient conditions to guarantee the existence of a solution to Problem~$(\diamond)$ are not {currently} available in the literature.
+One could expect that, as in any converse results, guaranteeing the existence of a value function satisfying \eqref{HJBzsih} and \eqref{Bellmanzsih} would require the data of the system and the game to satisfy {certain} regularity properties. \IfAutomss{Such is the case in optimal control problems \cite{GOEBEL2019153}.} {In the context of optimal control such regularity is required to guarantee existence \cite{GOEBEL2019153}.} \end{remark}}